 To allow your customers to check out and pay online, you’ll need a payment gateway.

 Alternatively, we can host your payment gateway for you, which helps reduce your PCI compliance demands – although the online payment experience won’t feel as slick or seamless for your customer.
-These hosted payment pages (HPPs) are housed on your website but hosted on Checkout.com’s servers – and will redirect them to us to complete their purchase.
+These hosted payment pages (HPPs) are housed on your website but hosted on Checkout.com’s servers – and will redirect your customers to us to complete their purchase.

-Alternatively, you can get online through an ecommerce platform – such as Magento, Shopify, or WooCommerce – and connect to Checkout.com this way via an extension or plugin.
+Or, you can get online through an ecommerce platform – such as Magento, Shopify, or WooCommerce – and connect to Checkout.com this way via an extension or plugin.

 In-app payments

 In-app purchases aren’t the same as accepting payments through digital wallets such as Apple Pay and Google Pay.
 However, you’ll still be bound by the guidelines of Apple’s App Store (if you implement in-app purchases on iOS) and the Play Store on Google.
+You can utilize Checkout.com’s native Mobile SDKs (Software Developer Kits).

 For more detail, explore our comprehensive merchant’s guide to in-app payment processing.

-Virtual terminal
+Virtual terminals

 Virtual terminals are a payment channel allowing you to accept credit card, debit card, and CHAPS payments over the phone, in-person, or via mail – or, simply, MOTO payments.